Piotr1215/kubectl-container/README.md

-# zsh-in-docker
-Experimental container setup with ZSH shell
+# kubectl with autompletion in a docker container